The Psychology of Color [Infographic]

 What we think about color, especially what we think subconsciously about color, affects us as humans.
 Humans, in general, are visual beings.
 The psychology of color is the study of hues as a determinant of human behavior.

-Do you feel anxious or uplifted in a yellow room?
+Do you feel anxious or uplifted in a yellow room or does it bring cheer to you?
 Or, do you feel calm in a blue room?
 Artists, graphic designers, and interior designers already know that color can dramatically affect moods, feelings, and emotions.

 Do you know that in 1666, the well-known English scientist Sir Isaac Newton established that pure white light passes through a prism, it separates into all of the visible colors?
 Newton’s discoveries also show that each color is made up of a single wavelength and therefore, separation into other colors does not take place.